spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/category/managing-categories.md

 The following templates are used to set up your category look:

 **Catalog (default)**
-Select this template to display all product pages linked to the selected category.
+<br>Select this template to display all product pages linked to the selected category.
 The product pages include the general product description, a price, an image, and a clickable **View** button that redirects you to the product details page.

 <details><summary markdown='span'>The Catalog(default) template on the Storefront</summary>